genepattern/RTutorialModule/README_PACKAGES.md

 Nailing down the exact versions is really only a concern when it comes to finalizing your module for distribution to others.
 Until you reach that point you probably will not have to worry about it unless other issues come up during development.
 You can install without regard to version - either in an R session or using the format described in the next section - and sort it prior to distribution.

-Later in this README I'll cover some tips for this final sorting-out process.
+Later in this README I'll cover an approach for this final sorting-out process.

 ## Use of the r.package.info File

 The r.package.info file is a mechanism for declaring package dependencies to GenePattern.
 As of GenePattern 3.9.6 and more fully expanded in 3.9.7, GenePattern will automatically detect this file and use it to install any packages missing from the server.
 The idea is that the module author should declare what is needed without having to worry about how they are installed on the server, where they reside on the file system, or how GenePattern makes them available to the module code.
 The burden for all of that falls to the GenePattern server and the server administrators.

-The format is explained in the Programming Guide and illustrated in this module's example file, so there's no use repeating it here in this README.
+The format is explained in the Programming Guide and illustrated in this module's example file, so there's no need to repeat it here in this README.
 If anything, this module's example r.package.info is too verbose.
 Just so that it's clear how concise this file can be, a stripped-down minimal file is shown here:

     package,requested_version,archive_name,src_URL,Mac_URL,Windows_URL
     getopt,1.20.0,CRAN